JS-DevTools/omnipath/README.md

 Options that determine how the path is parsed.
 See [options](#options) below.

 - **Return Value:** `string`

+Returns the path's extension, if any.
+Just like [`path.extname`](https://nodejs.org/api/path.html#path_path_extname_p)

+If the path's basename begins with a period, then an empty string is returned.

 ```javascript
 OmniPath.extname("http://server.com/dir/subdir/file.html");  // => ".html"